 iii) Sales Managers are now Data Scientists

 When it comes to sales context, AI is simply data science on steroids.
 As a result, sales managers have had to understand, discuss, and explain different data analysis methods.
-The most successful examples of leadership not only grasp the basic principles of AI, they can also envision and appreciate more opportunities.
+The most successful sales leaders not only grasp the basic principles of AI, they can also envision and appreciate more opportunities.

 This makes them more than willing to invest in their people and data as well as supply the necessary resources to do so.
 Sure, AI in sales does have a risk of becoming just another buzzword.
 That’s why executives must set clear goals to their data science teams and make sure they get a solid return on investment.